agentio/serviceinfrastructure/content/docs/intro/picture.md

 weight: 3
 title: "Get the Picture?"
 ---
-# Get the Picture!
+## Get the Picture!

-Here's a picture that puts everything in context:
+Here's a picture that puts everything in context.

 ```goat